bihealth/bih-cluster/bih-cluster/docs/admin/policies.md

 ### File System Policies

+In the case of violations marked with a shield (:shield:) administration reserves the right to remove write and possibly read permission to the given locations.
+Policies marked with a robot (:robot:) are automatically enforced.

 1. Storage on the GPFS file system is a sparse resource try to use both data volume and file sparingly.
    Note well that small files above ~4KB take up at least 8MB of space.
 2. Default quotas are as follows (each user, group, project has a `home`, `work`, and `scratch` volume).